terminusdb-labs/terminusdb-client-haskell/README.md

                            )
 ```

-Querying this can be done by using `executeClient`.
+Querying this can be done by using `executeQuery`.

 ```haskell